dalerog/GuitarStrap/v001/README.md

         * First, it is to keep the cord from being able to go through the grommet and falling off.
         * Second, it prevents the loop around the strap pin from loosening when there is no tension on it.
     * Now, repeat this process on the other end of the strap.
 Make sure that you have the cord locks on the same side of the strap for both ends. ;-)

+If you don't do anything, both ends of the strap will look the same.
+There are some ideas on how to make the ends look different in the parts section.

 Now it is time to use the strap.